UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

     using Karma.
 Run them to make sure they also fail.
 Then write the Angular code that makes those unit and integration/e2e tests pass.
   - Address failing builds.
-- Perform code reviews especially if you're not pair programming.
+- [ ] Perform code reviews, especially if you're not pair programming.
   _Ask (your partner, the class, the instructor) about things you don't understand!_
-- Use pull requests to
+- [ ] Use pull requests to
   merge things into `main` when a feature is working and is tested (with passing tests and decent coverage).

 ## Writing todos to the Database

 - We have included an example of writing to the database with `addUser` functionality.
-Add to both the front-end and back-end to make it possible to add todos so that they appear both in your list and in the database.
+Add functionality to both the front-end and back-end to make it possible to add todos so that they appear both in your list and in the database.

 ## Display todos

 You should use Angular to display todos in attractive, readable, and useful ways that are helpful for understanding the nature of a todo.

-- Use the Angular Material Design tools you've learned about to build a nice interface for accessing these APIs:
+- [ ] Use the Angular Material Design tools you've learned about to build a nice interface for accessing these APIs:
-  - You must use at least two nifty Angular Material features from [here](https://material.angular.io/components/categories)!
+  - [ ] You must use at least two nifty Angular Material features from [here](https://material.angular.io/components/categories)!
   - There are many interesting tools - we encourage you to try several.
+  - Feel free to borrow ideas and (preferably small bits of) code from the previous labs, but make sure you understand it.
+Also feel free to use this as an opportunity to improve the UI, perhaps taking advantages of ideas you had earlier but weren't able to implement then.